To: Atlantic Chapter Volunteers and Leaders

 Date: Feb.
 21, 2011

 Some of you received emails from me about the disputed SC New York City Group ExCom elections of December 2009, and August 2010, which I copy below.
-To recap briefly, I explained that SC National applied a double standard, when it promptly and strictly enforced the letter of the law for procedural flaws in the 2009 election, but ignored the campaign of fraud and libel orchestrated by Ken Baer and Jim Lane in the 2010 election,
+To recap briefly, I explained that SC National applied a double standard, when it promptly and strictly enforced the letter of the law for procedural flaws in the 2009 election, but ignored the campaign of fraud and libel orchestrated by Ken Baer and Jim Lane in the 2010 election, documented in a formal complaint.
+In this election the longtime governing faction of the virtually defunct NYC Group ExCom returned to full control.
+In sharp contrast to its earlier response, National ignored the complaint for months.
+They responded, perhaps coincidentally, soon after I sent out an unauthorized email, alerting a large number of members to the unresolved complaint.

 Many recall that Sierra Club National tried to shut down the NYC Group about ten years ago, but was blocked by legal action from Mr. Lane.
 I suggested that National’s apparent unwillingness to act on flagrant violations of Club rules was because it feared being sued by Mr. Lane, and predicted “if you never hear of this matter from Sierra Club National, or the complaint is dismissed without explanation, you can assume my theory is accurate.”
 I did receive a letter from National with their final decision.
-I am sharing it with Atlantic Chapter leaders because I don’t know if National has shared its decision with anyone else, and because it’s clearly relevant to National’s heightened scrutiny of the Atlantic Chapter,
+I am sharing it with Atlantic Chapter leaders because I don’t know if National has shared its decision with anyone else, and because it’s clearly relevant to National’s heightened scrutiny of the Atlantic Chapter, announced here.
+Here follows National’s letter to me.
+You can read the original PDF of the letter here.

 Mr. Miner: